-Residents and vacationing guests on Seabrook Island experience many magical opportunities to witness nature in action.
-Deer, bobcats, foxes, raccoons and our beloved bottlenose dolphins coexist harmoniously with our island residents and guests.
-On occasion, you may witness dolphin strand feeding when you visit Kiawah Island and Seabrook Island.
+Dolphins strand feeding on Seabrook Island is an unforgettable viewing experience.
+Residents and vacationing guests on Seabrook Island enjoy many magical opportunities to witness nature in action.
+Deer, bobcats, foxes, raccoons, and our beloved bottlenose dolphins coexist harmoniously with our island residents and guests.
+On occasion, you may witness dolphin strand feeding when you visit Seabrook Island or Kiawah Island.

 The bottlenose dolphins are omnipresent in the coastal waterways bordering Seabrook Island.
 Residents and guests are privileged to observe the dolphins swimming along the shoreline and meandering in and out of the tidal creeks.
 The greater Charleston area hosts a resident population of about 350 dolphins.